AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-22-Rotation-along-the-circumference-of-a-circle.md

   // end of what you should replace
 }
 </code></pre>
+<p></p>
+<p>The coordinates of the rotating point are defined in terms of sin() and cos(), plugging time into the two functions representing the angle(divided by some arbitrary value to slow down the animation), the visualization that we obtain looks like this:</p>

 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-04-22-Rotation-along-the-circumference-of-a-circle/Simple.gif" alt="" /></span>
 <p></p>

-<p>If you're not very familiar with sine and cosine I recommend reading up on them in one of my previous blog posts that explains them in a little more detail <a href='https://gorillasun.de/blog/Continuous-oscillating-motion-in-P5JS-with-Sine-functions'>here</a>.
+<p>Now, If you're not very familiar with sine and cosine I recommend reading up on them in one of my previous blog posts that explains them in a little more detail <a href='https://gorillasun.de/blog/Continuous-oscillating-motion-in-P5JS-with-Sine-functions'>here</a>.
 In simple terms, all you need to know is that given a center point and a radius, you can draw a point on the circle (defined by this center and radius) using the sine and cosine functions for a specific angle.</p>
 <pre><code>// ----
 point(centerX + radius * cos(0), centerX + radius * sin(0))
   point(centerX + radius * cos(HALF_PI), centerX + radius * sin(HALF_PI))